-Yankees’ win streak ends at 13; Montas leads A’s to 3-2 win
+Yankees’ win streak ends at 13; Montas, A’s stop 6-game skid

 Andrew Chafin retired three batters before Romo pitched the ninth.

-The A’s got to left-hander Nestor Cortes Jr. (2-2) for two runs in the second, aided by a balk call against the Yankees starter on a pickoff attempt following Tony Kemp’s two-out RBI single.
+The A’s got to Nelson Cortes Jr. (2-2) for two runs in the second, aided by a balk call against the Yankees starter on a pickoff attempt following Tony Kemp’s two-out RBI single.

+Nearly three hours after the call, the Yankees left-hander was still fuming.

+“At first I didn’t know what I did,” Cortes said.
+“I usually hang up and try to read the runner and stuff like that.
+I was very surprised that the third base umpire was the one that gave the call.
+It cost us a run.
+Right now we’d be tied in the ninth inning.”

 Chapman hit his 21st homer leading off the fourth.